Gratitude Exercises

 simple steps to start practicing gratitude meditation today smartfityoga

 Meditation is an excellent tool for mental and physical wellness.
 When you’re feeling unfocused or down, try a gratitude meditation to soothe your mind and turn your attention to the good things in life.
-This type of meditation involves more than just concentrating on your breath; encouraging you to picture the positive aspects that foster a genuine feeling of thankfulness.
+This type of meditation involves more than just concentrating on your breath; encourages you to picture the positive aspects that foster a genuine feeling of thankfulness.
 It helps reduce anxiety and offers peace of mind, which further fosters a more profound feeling of connection with the world around you.

 3. Gratitude Walk